dwavesystems/dimod/docs/reference/samplers.rst

 Samplers and Composites
 =======================

-Samplers are processes that sample from low energy states of a problem’s objective function.
+*Samplers* are processes that sample from low energy states of a problem’s objective function.
-A binary quadratic model sampler samples from low energy states in models defined by an Ising equation or a Quadratic Unconstrained Binary Optimization Problem (QUBO) and returns an iterable of samples, in order of increasing energy.
-A dimod sampler is expected to have a ‘sample_qubo’ and ‘sample_ising’ method.
+A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an Ising equation or a Quadratic Unconstrained Binary Optimization (QUBO) problem and returns an iterable of samples, in order of increasing energy.
+A dimod sampler provides ‘sample_qubo’ and ‘sample_ising’ methods as well as the generic BQM sampler method.

-Composed samplers apply pre- and/or post-processing to binary quadratic programs without changing the underlying sampler implementation by layering composite patterns on the sampler.
+*Composed samplers* apply pre- and/or post-processing to binary quadratic programs without changing the underlying sampler implementation by layering composite patterns on the sampler.
+For example, a composed sampler might add spin transformations when sampling from the D-Wave system.

-Structured samplers are restricted to sampling only binary quadratic models defined on a specific graph.
+*Structured samplers* are restricted to sampling only binary quadratic models defined on a specific graph.

-You can create your own samplers using dimod's :class:`.Sampler` abstract base class (ABC) to provide complementary methods, properties, consistent responses, etc.
+You can create your own samplers with dimod's :class:`.Sampler` abstract base class (ABC) providing complementary methods (e.g., ‘sample_qubo’ if only ‘sample_ising’ is implemented), consistent responses, etc.

 Properties of dimod Sampler Abstract Base Classes
 =================================================